Are you an introvert or an extrovert? Why do you define yourself as so? How does this personality trait affect the way you live, work, and interact?

 What’s your favourite type of conversation to have?

 Introvert: "It depends on the person I’m talking to, and the context.
 Sometimes, I love talking about school stuff, or just life stuff that everyone relates to.
-I definitely prefer deep talks over small talks!"
+I definitely prefer deep talks over small talk!"

 Extrovert: "I don’t like small talk because it feels shallow and surface level.
 It’s nice, pleasantries and such, but I can’t do just casual relationships or friendships.
 I much prefer deep talks, like tell me your insecurities and fears and all that."